4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 This ensures overview and easy altering of the configuration.
 One way to store configuration parameters, is to keep them in json files and read these files in the application code.
-Another way of storing configuration parameters, is to define them as environmental variables in EngineRoom.
+Another way of storing configuration parameters, is to define them as environmental variables in *EngineRoom*.
 Note that these are just two examples of how to store configuration, there may be other ways that better fit your purpose.

 Include private packages as WHL files .....................................
-Sometimes your application requires Python packages that are not available through PyPi.
+Sometimes your application requires Python packages that are not available through `PyPI`_.
 Such packages can be included in the application by pip-installable WHL files.
 Remember to add these packages to the `requirements.txt` file:

 ::